Atlas-OS/docs/docs/en/localization.md

 2. In the original language (English), "Home" is the navigation name, while "Hem" is the translated name.
   <br><br>
   **Source:** [https://ultrabug.github.io/mkdocs-static-i18n/setup/localizing-navigation/](https://ultrabug.github.io/mkdocs-static-i18n/setup/localizing-navigation/)
+3. Navigation paths that are nested, regardless of depth, should simply be named & translated.
+You don't need to do any identification to make it work.

 !!! warning "Don't change the original name"